Late-Life Remarriages: The Second (or Third) Time Around

 There are so many changes and so many compromises!
 Some issues that are small to one person may be very important to the other.
 Examples from seniors I spoke with who were beginning late-life marriages include:

-Please don't compare me to your first spouse, okay?!
+- Please don't compare me to your first spouse, OK?!

 In any new marriage, some of these issues will come up.
 And there are rituals, expectations, identities, and habits that need to be addressed and perhaps altered.
 Some have been dealt with before the ceremony, of course, but it is always surprising to new spouses how many things they did not think about until faced with the problems after they begin living together.
 In many ways, there are really four people in this marriage: the two new spouses, and the two deceased/divorced spouses from the past.
 Former spouses may not be there in the flesh, but they are there in spirit, influencing the new couple.